Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-2/README.md

     ```

-1. Update `error-handler` to have a clause where no error code is being captured, and use it to report the error with errorReporter.
+1. Update `error-handler` to use the else statement where no error code is being captured, and use it to report the error with errorReporter. (uncomment the code)
     ``` javascript
     else { // else we dont know why we are here errorReporter.report(err, {